 Medical Marijuana Laws

-Medical marijuana laws are constantly changing and vary among geographical location.
+Medical marijuana laws are constantly changing and vary among geographical locations.
 Both federal and state laws make it a crime to use, grow, sell, or possess marijuana.
 The federal Supreme Court, for example, has stated that it is illegal to use, sell or possess marijuana, even for medical use (in the 2005 case of Gonzales v.
 Raich).

 Learn about state-specific laws on our drug and alcohol violations legal answers page.